jimbol/hands-on-fullstack-react/4-full-stack-lambdas/GUIDE.md

     >Sign In/Sign Up</Button>
   )}
 ```

+You can create custom login flows using their lower level api.
+[Take a look](https://docs.amplify.aws/guides/authentication/custom-auth-flow/q/platform/js/)!

+Using these tools we can hide and show all necessary components on the front-end, but what about securing the API?

+## Add auth in our API

 ## Document DB
 AWS offers a scalable database that implements a very similary database to Mongo, its called Document DB.
 It seems like a natural fit for our application but we're not going to use it today for a few reasons.